-- 1. The heading must have the student's name and instrument (or voice part), the accompanist's name (if applicable), "Studio of [the Applied Teacher's name]," and the date, time and location of the recital. - 2.
-Complete titles of all works being performed should be used.
-When relevant, the complete titles should include the generic title (i.e. sonata, concerto) in English and the proper numbers (e.g. opus, Koechel, Deutsche) as well as key.
-Applicable movement names (e.g. tempo markings) should also be indicated where needed. - 3.
-For works with unique titles or songs (e.g. Jeux Die Forelle) transcribe the title in the original language unless it is better known in another language.
-Translations may be supplied in the "notes" (see below).
-Use numbers, dates and keys where applicable.
-It is better to give too much information than not enough. - 4.
+- 1. The heading must have the student's name and instrument (or voice part), the accompanist's name (if applicable), "Studio of [the Applied Teacher's name]," and the date, time, and location of the recital. - 2.
+A piece of literature must contain the complete title.
+When relevant, the full titles should include the generic title (e.g. sonata, concerto) in English and the proper numbers (e.g. opus, Koechel, Deutsche) and key.
+You also must indicate the names of movements and keys (if any). - 3.
+Translations may be supplied in the "notes."
+This will be determined by your applied instructor. - 4.
 The printed program concludes with the following statement:

-This recital is presente d in partial fulfillment of th ne requirements for the degree of Bach elor of Music with a concentration.
+"This recital is presented in partial fulfillment of the requirements for the degree of Bachelor of Music with a concentration."

-- 5. Notes should accompany each work on a separate page in program order.
-The following should be kept in mind when writing program notes: - Do not state the obvious or well-known facts (e.g. Bach was born in 1685, Beethoven was deaf.) - Be succinct!
-You should convey what it is that you want to say in the most economical manner.
-The audience may not read program notes that are too long and wordy. - Be sure that what you are saying relates directly to what you are performing.
-For instance, don't ramble on about unrelated facts and events in the composer's life if it doesn't reflect on what it is that you are performing. - Original analysis that brings out certain key elements in the music works well if it is stated logically. - Certain historical facts or elements that are pertinent to the music being performed usually work well. - The Division of Music office staff do not proofread senior recital programs or notes, only format and print-so please make sure that more than one pair of eyes has read over your program/notes.
+5. If notes are included, they should accompany each work on a separate page in program order.
+The following should be kept in mind when writing program notes:

+Do not state the prominent or well-known facts (e.g. Bach was born in 1685, Beethoven was deaf.)

+- 6. Be succinct.
+The audience may only read concise program notes. - 7.
+Be sure that what you are saying relates directly to what you are performing.
+For instance, don't ramble on about unrelated facts and events in the composer's life if it doesn't reflect what you are performing.

+- 8. The Division of Music office staff do not proofread senior recital programs or notes, only format, and print.
 Your applied professor must approve the draft before submission.
-The Chair of the Division of Music will approve all programs before final printing. - It is appropriate for singers to provide translations of any works sung in languages other than English. - Senior recital programs are printed free of charge.
+The Chair will approve all programs before final printing. - 9.
+Senior recital programs are printed free of charge.
 Be realistic about recital attendance.
-Usually, 75 programs is sufficient.
+Usually, 75 programs are sufficient.